 Despite the spate of bad reviews, I started to get into House at the End of the Street.
 Non-genre reviewers often tend to come down on genre cinema like this a good deal more critically than regular material.
 Jennifer Lawrence and Elisabeth Shue are fine actresses and play off one another reasonably well.
 Director Mark Tonderai gives the film a beautifully photographed polish and edits in a way that focuses on the inner strengths of the characters.
 It was here I was starting to almost believe that House at the End of the Street, generic and all as its plot set-up seemed, had the potential to be more.

-In the director’s chair is relative newcomer Mark Tonderai, a British tv director who had previously made the road movie psycho-thriller Hush (2008).
-Tonderai has subsequently disappeared into directing tv, although he did co-write Day of the Dead: Bloodline (2018).
+In the director’s chair is relative newcomer Mark Tonderai, a British tv director who had previously made the halfway reasonable road movie psycho-thriller Hush (2008).
+Tonderai has subsequently disappeared into directing tv, although he did subsequently co-write Day of the Dead: Bloodline (2018), before returning to direct the ridiculous voodoo film Spell (2020).
 The film was originally to be directed by Jonathan Mostow, director of Beverly Hills Body$natchers (1989), Breakdown (1997), U-571 (2000), Terminator 3: Rise of the Machines (2003) and Surrogates (2009), who takes a story credit on the finished film.